 Once you hire Côte d’Ivoire employees, you need to ensure that all employees either meet or exceed the country’s employment compliance laws.
 Employees generally work 40 hours over a five-day week for eight-hour days.
 However, some industries could have separate working hours that you need to follow.

-The Ivory Coast recently ratified all core ILO Labor Conventions, giving employees the right to organize, collectively bargain, and strike.
+The Ivory Coast has ratified all core ILO Labor Conventions as of 2003, giving employees the right to organize, collectively bargain, and strike.
 Although they could face restrictions and penalties, you should check to see if your industry has a collective bargaining agreement (CBA).
 CBAs or trade unions could change the Côte d’Ivoire employment compliance laws you have to follow.